 Phil Smith, CEO, Cisco UK & Ireland and Chair, The Tech Partnership

-The Tech Partnership is growing network of employers creating the skills for the digital economy.
+The Tech Partnership is the growing network of employers creating the skills for the digital economy.
 We work to inspire young people about technology, accelerate the flow of talented people from all backgrounds into technology careers and help companies develop the technology skills they need for the future.

 The Tech Partnership's work in schools